 This report uses data from the NZ Transport Agency's crash database.
-This database includes all crashes involving injury for which Police reports have been completed and forwarded to the NZ Transport Agency.
+This database includes all crashes involving injury and non-injury for which Police reports have been completed and forwarded to the NZ Transport Agency.
 Mostly five-year data (2005 to 2009) has been used, but 10-year data (2000 to 2009) has been used to analyse trends.